Rape

 It prescribes a time limit of 21 days for the completion of preliminary inquiries into sexual

-violence cases and trial to be completed within 30 days.
+violence cases and the trial to be completed within 30 days.
 This is much shorter than the BNSS

 of an accused.

-c).
-Protection Of Victim’s Identity The Aparajita Bill is more stringent in its approach towards the protection of identities, as it
+The Aparajita Bill is more stringent in its approach towards the protection of identities, as it

 calls for 3 to 5 years of imprisonment for anyone who reveals the identity of a sexual violence

 for the same.
-It also introduces the penalties for police and health officers who will fail to act
+It also introduces the penalties for police and health officers who fail to act

-d).
-Specialized Courts and Aparajita Task Force
+d) Specialised Courts and Aparajita Task Force

-to the sexual violence and a special Aparajita Task Force at district level for rapid investigation.
+to sexual violence and a special Aparajita Task Force at the district level for rapid investigation.

-The implementation of these provisions will be a challenge because there is need of rapid need
+The implementation of these provisions will be a challenge because there is a need for rapid enhancement in the infrastructure and training of officers, which requires a huge amount of finance.

-This bill may violate the constitutional provisions of federal structure as well as create conflict
+This bill may violate the constitutional provisions of federal structure, as well as create conflict

 with the central laws.
 It has also let the courts challenge state amendments to central laws,